 - 2016-17: Languages & Creativity, Oxford

 - 2019-20: Creativity with Languages in schools, London

-The programme is seeking to revitalise the mutual interdependence between Modern Languages and the arts and humanities, while revealing the innovative connectivity of languages across disciplines and sectors.
-Our research will show that the creative dimension of languages gives them unlimited interdisciplinary scope – not just as a mechanical channel of communication, but as a medium that contributes vitally to intellectual and emotional understanding.
+The programme sought to revitalise the mutual interdependence between Modern Languages and the arts and humanities, while revealing the innovative connectivity of languages across disciplines and sectors.
+Our research demonstrated that the creative dimension of languages gives them unlimited interdisciplinary scope – not just as a mechanical channel of communication, but as a medium that contributes vitally to intellectual and emotional understanding.